Faiz0n/Faiz0n/README.md

 - 👋 Hi, I’m @Faiz0n
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Pyhon,JavaScript,HTML,CSS,Bootstrape,Express and many more
 - 🌱 I’m currently learning Web Developemt
 - 💞️ I’m looking to collaborate on Projects of Web Development
 - 📫 How to reach me faizanshaikh91889@gmail.com